 Key Takeaways:

-• They’re often confused — but margin is based on sales price, markup on cost price.
+- Margin is based on the sales price, markup on the cost price.

-• Use Excel tools like SUM, AVERAGE, and IF to boost financial accuracy.
+- Use Excel tools like SUM, AVERAGE, and IF to improve financial accuracy.

-• Avoid common mistakes: wrong formulas, mixed-up concepts, and outdated data.
+- Avoid common mistakes like wrong formulas, mixed-up concepts, and outdated data.

-Gross margin and markup are two financial metrics that, though related, serve distinct purposes.
-Gross margin represents the percentage of total sales revenue that exceeds the cost of goods sold (COGS), essentially showing how much of each dollar of revenue is retained as profit.
+Gross margin and markup are two financial metrics that serve different purposes.
+Gross margin represents the percentage of total sales revenue that exceeds the cost of goods sold.
+It shows how much of each dollar of revenue is retained as profit.
 On the other hand, markup refers to the amount by which the cost of a product is increased to determine the selling price.
-This key difference highlights how each metric provides unique insights into a business’s pricing strategies and profitability.

-These concepts are vital in making informed pricing decisions and assessing a company’s performance.
+These concepts are important in making smart pricing decisions and assessing the performance of a company.
 While gross margin focuses more on the profitability aspect, markup helps in understanding pricing and cost efficiency directly.
-Grasping these basics is fundamental before diving into Excel calculations.

 Basic Percentage Formula